 A year on from becoming vegan I still find myself reading the ingredients lists of food products, asking the vegan community about cruelty free make up and scouring the supermarket aisles for vegan-friendly alcohol.
 It’s a minefield and every now and then you’re going to make a mistake.
 However I’ve discovered a number of resources that I use on a daily basis to make cruelty-free, vegan living easier.
 Whether you’re a vegan newbie or you’ve been vegan all your life, i’m sure that these resources will speed up your supermarket shop or help you discover what’s new in the vegan world.
 Let’s be honest, there’s something new launching every week!

-buy Lyrica online india Your list of vegan resources
+best place to buy modafinil reddit Your list of vegan resources

 - Barnivore website

 If you’re looking for vegan friendly booze then these resources are a game changer.
 The Veggie Beers App searches the Barnivore database which is constantly updated with vegan friendly drinks and is very easy to use.
 It’s the app that i use when perusing the drinks aisle and is available on Android and iOS.